Béni Ounif: Religion

 Béni Ounif has 6 operational mosques, with another 3 under construction.
 Islam plays a central role in the cultural and religious practices of the people in Béni Ounif.
 Islamic traditions, such as prayer, fasting during Ramadan, and celebrations of Islamic holidays like Eid al-Fitr and Eid al-Adha, are important aspects of community life.

 Tribes

 The Berber people are indigenous to North Africa and have a long history in the region.
 In Algeria, Berbers make up a significant portion of the population, and they have preserved their distinct cultural practices, languages, and traditions.
 Berber Languages, such as Tamazight, are spoken by many Berbers in Béni Ounif.
 Arab-Berbers are individuals who have mixed Arab and Berber ancestry.
 They represent a significant portion of the population in Algeria, including Béni Ounif.
 Arab-Berbers have cultural characteristics that combine elements from both Arab and Berber traditions.
-While Berbers and Arab-Berbers are the predominant ethnic groups in Béni Ounif, it's worth noting that there may be smaller populations of other ethnic groups present in the region as well.
+While Berbers and Arab are the predominant ethnic groups in Béni Ounif, it's worth noting that there may be smaller populations of other ethnic groups present in the region as well.
 This could include groups like Tuaregs or Sahrawis, who have historical ties to the broader Sahara region.